logo

 Joseph died in March, 1647.

-Lady Day Before 1752 the year began on March 25th.
-Dates between January 1st and March 24th were at the end of the year, not the beginning.
+Before 1752 the year began on Lady Day, March 25th,.
+Dates between January 1st and March 24th were at the end of the year.
+Old Style (O.S.) and New Style (N.S.) are used to indicate whether the year has been adjusted.
+Often both dates are used.

-King Philip’s war was a bloody and costly series of raids and skirmishes in 1675 and 1676 between the Native American people and the colonials.
+King Philip’s War was a bloody and costly series of raids and skirmishes in 1675 and 1676 between the Native American people and the colonials.
 King Philip was the Native American leader Metacom.

-The Fiske Family by Albert Augustus Fiske, 1867
+from The Fiske Family by Albert Augustus Fiske, 1867

 Batchelder, the first representative from Wenham (1644), emigrated in 1638, in company with his brothers Henry and Joshua, who went to Ipswich, and John, who settled with him at Salem.
 Joseph soon after removed to Wenham, and, according to Dr. Allen, his descendants continue there to this day.
-Among his children (probably) were Joseph, Mark, David, John, and Ebenezer.
-Ebenezer was constable in 1714, and Mark was one of the five drafted in King Philip's war and perished in the fierce assault upon the fort of the Narragansetts, 1675.

 David Batchelder, a grandson of Joseph, Sen., by wife Susanna, had sons David, Joseph, Amos, Nehemiah and Abraham, and daughters Mary and Susanna.
 The latter married William Fiske, Sen., of Amherst.
 Her brothers Joseph, Amos and cousins Israel, Josiah, and Ebenezer, were Revolutionary soldiers.
 The name on the records is frequently spelled Batcheller and Bachelor.

-(from The Essex Antiquarian edited by Sidney Perley)
+from The Essex Antiquarian edited by Sidney Perley

 The name of Batchelder is spelled in many other ways in the early Essex county records, the more common being Bachelder, Bacheldor, Bacheler, Bacheller, Bachelor, Bachelour, Bachildor, Bachiler, Bachilor, Batcheldor, Batcheldour, Batcheler, Batcheller, Batchellor, Batchellour, Batchelor, Batchclour, Batchiler and Batchilor.

-The head of the principal Batchelder family of New England was Joseph Batchelder1.
-He is said to have come from Canterbury, Kentshire, England.
 Savage says that he was a tailor, and embarked at Sandwich, with wife Elizabeth and three servants, in 1636.
-He was admitted an inhabitant of Salem 28:6:1637, and he had land granted to him.
+He was admitted an inhabitant of Salem 28-6-1637, and he had land granted to him.
 He was made a freeman in March, 1638.
 He settled in that part of Salem that became Enon, or Wenham, in 1643; and was the first representative from the new town to the general court, in 1644.
 He died about 1647, and his widow was living about 1657.

-Children [brothers?], born in England:—
+Children [sic brothers], born in England:—

-2—i.
-Henry2, lived in Ipswich; m.
+i.
+Henry, lived in Ipswich; m.
 Martha before 1653; d.
 Feb.
 3, 1678-9; she d.
 April 4, 1686; no issue.
 The general court ordered the county court to dispose of Henry Bachelor and his wife and their estate for their future good.
 The county court ordered that Thomas Treadwell and Theophilus Wilson find a house for them and let their farm.*

 *Savage says that Henry Batchelder of Ipswich, a brewer, came from Dover, county of Kent, England, in 1636, with wife Martha and four servants.